Mülheim (Ruhr) Hauptbahnhof: History

 The station was opened as Mülheim RhE as part of a section of the RhE's mainline through the Ruhr opened on 1 September 1866 between Osterath and Essen.
 Just to the north of the RhE's station, the BME opened its own station in 1867 as Mülheim-Eppinghofen BME on its own main line opened in 1862 between Dortmund and Duisburg.
 Although the two railways were nationalised in 1880 and 1882 the two stations were not linked.

 On 1 June 1888, the station was renamed Mülheim (Ruhr), but on 11 August 1892 it was again renamed as Mülheim-Eppinghofen because another station (now called Mülheim (Ruhr) West) was then renamed as Mülheim (Ruhr), but it was never popularly accepted as the main station in Mülheim.
 Between 1905 and 1910 a common station with a peaked roof was built to serve both lines, but it was destroyed during World War II and never rebuilt.
 During the electrification of the Cologne-Hamm line in the 1950s the stopping place for long-distance trains was moved back to the Eppinghofen station and on 22 May 1955 it was renamed Mülheim (Ruhr) Stadt ("city").
 In 1974 the station was relocated with the opening of Rhine-Ruhr S-Bahn and finally renamed Mülheim (Ruhr) Hbf.

 During the renovations in 2010 and 2011, the main building was almost completely modernised, the pedestrian tunnels were redesigned, and the station forecourt was renovated.
 A total of €2.1 million was invested in the renovation of the main building.

 With the commissioning of the electronic interlocking system for the Mülheim-Styrum to Essen West area in May 2021, Mülheim Hbf station lost its last set of points.
 So it is now considered a Haltepunkt (halt) not a bahnhof (station), despite being a Hauptbahnhof (main station).

-Current situation
+Rail services

 The current station consists of four tracks to the east and west located on the site of the BME station.
 The RhE lines have been closed and dismantled.

-The following services currently call at Mülheim Hauptbahnhof:

-Long-distance

-The following long-distance trains stopped at the station in 2023.
+No long-distance services have stopped at the station since 14 December 2025.
+In the 2026 timetable the following lines stop at the station: